erik-a-bensen/tmg_hmc/paper.md

 efficient numerical tools, many of which require the same base code (e.g., for performing numerical orbit integration). -->

+tmg_hmc is a Python implementation of the Exact Hamiltonian Monte Carlo for Truncated Multivariate Gaussians presented [@Pakman:2014].
+Hamiltonian Monte Carlo (HMC) is a gradient-based Markov Chain Monte Carlo (MCMC) method where

 # Statement of need

 <!-- `Gala` is an Astropy-affiliated Python package for galactic dynamics.
 Python